-OVERTHROW: An overthrow is a play in which a ball is thrown to retire a runner who has not yet reached, or is off-base, and goes into foul territory, beyond the boundary lines of the playing field.
+OVERTHROW: An overthrow is a play in which a ball is thrown and goes into foul territory, beyond the boundary lines of the playing field or becomes blocked.

-PLAYER PARTICIPATION: NSA considers a player to be a participant of a game when the line up card with substitutions is turned into the umpire or official scorekeeper, or is announced.
+PLAYER PARTICIPATION: NSA considers a player to be a participant of a game when the lineup card with substitutions is turned into the umpire or official scorekeeper or is announced.

 QUICK PITCH: A quick pitch is made by the pitcher, with the attempt to catch the batter off balance.
 This would be before the batter takes his/her position in the batter's box, or while he/she is still off balance as a result of the previous pitch.
+PENALTY: no pitch is declared and a ball added to the count.